BuGlessRB/remixml/README.md

   returns a DOM-abstract structure (AKA virtual DOM).
 - `Remixml.abstract2txt(abstract, html?)`<br />
   Converts a DOM-abstract into an XHTML/Remixml-string.
-  If it must be HTML compliant, set the optional argument `html` to `1`.
+  By default it produces valid XHTML, if it must be HTML compliant (e.g. for parsing by the browser built-in HTML parser) set the optional argument `html` to `1`.
 - `Remixml.compile(remixmlsrc, flags?)`<br />
   Shorthand for `Remixml.js2obj(Remixml.remixml2js(remixmlsrc))`
 - `Remixml.parse2txt(template, context, flags?)`<br />
   `template` can either be direct remixml source, or a precompiled object from `Remixml.compile`.
-Returns an HTML/Remixml-string.
+Returns an XHTML/Remixml-string.
 - `Remixml.add_filter(name, filterfunction)`<br />
   Adds a new filter function to be used when inserting entities.
 - `Remixml.set_tag(callback, context, name, scope?, args?)`<br />